 Valley Benchmark Cities Report

-Scottsdale helped form the Valley Benchmark Cities group, a collaborative of the 11 largest cities in the Phoenix metropolitan area to share and compare information for the purpose of improving local government performance.
-The initial report was issued in September 2015.
+The initial Valley Benchmark Cities report was issued in September 2015.
 A presentation about the effort was given at the September 2015 ICMA Conference in Seattle (PDF), and an article about the effort was included in the December 2015 edition of ICMA's PM magazine.
-A presentation was also given at the GFOAz May training session on the effort (PDF).
+A presentation was also given at a GFOAz training session on the effort (PDF).
 To see all Valley Benchmark Cities reports, visit the Alliance for Innovation.

 What is performance management?
 Performance management is an ongoing, systematic approach intended to improve results by integrating objective evidence with decision-making processes.